inandinisoni/Snake_Game/README.md

 ## Snake Game in Python with Turtle

-This project implements a classic Snake game using Python's Turtle graphics library.
+This project implements a classic Snake game using Python's Turtle graphics library

 ### Dependencies